 My name is Vinny Czarnecki.

-I am a first year PhD student at Rutgers Univeristy in the Linguistics Department.
+I am a second year PhD student at Rutgers University in the Linguistics Department.
 My research interests lie at the intersection of Linguistics, Mathematics, Computer Science, and Philosophy.

 There are ideas, both new and old, in these fields that might be seemingly unrelated to natural language on the surface but are often perfect for answering our questions as linguists.
 I like to explore how such ideas can inform language processing, learning, and complexity.
 I’m primarily focused on tackling these questions in syntax, but am open to such questions in any other subfields…